ministryofjustice/laa-crime-commons/README.md

 ### Version Management

-[Semantic versioning](https://semver.org/) is handled via the Nebula Release Gradle plugin.
+The Nebula Release Gradle plugin is used to implement [Semantic versioning](https://semver.org/).

 Once the Jar files for each module have been built in CircleCI, the latest commit will be tagged with a new version number, by default, the minor version number is incremented.
 However, It is possible to manually bump other parts of the version string: